aamendev/laughic/readme.md

 Ability to draw curves (path) while applying arbitrary modifications alongside it (style).
 A basic building block for future npr.
 In the pic below, the first curve was modified to add some wobbles (errors) in the curve over a certain region (the bottom most curve has these random errors all over the curve).
 The others have some colour and width manipulation along the path (e.g. starting transparent and become more solid along the path, or getting thicker or getting yellower)
+There is also the possibility of subdividing a curve to create patterns (e.g. the second curve)
 ![showcase ps](./imgs/npr/curve2)
 Here is a smiple example combining wiggle (to face outline) and width modifications (to internal features)
 ![showcase ps](./imgs/npr/ps1)